porroto/Agentic-Education/README.md

 ---

 **Built by [Roger Vargas](https://github.com/porroto)** · STEM educator & founder, S.A.T.
 Labs / OpenLab
-*A Colombian heart with a global mind.* 🌎
+*A teacher's heart with a global mind.* 🌎